mvlabat/MineSweeper/README.md

 # MineSweeper
 MineSweeper game written in Java using JavaFX framework.
-This project is done as a task at my university.

 ## Requirements
 * JDK 1.8 (enough for both building and running)